Updated on: Sep 21st, 2023 | 9 min read

-Fixed deposits are preferred by investors who want to invest a lump sum amount for a fixed time and seek guaranteed returns on the same.
-Banks, post offices, and even Non-Banking Financial Companies (NBFCs) offer these deposit schemes.
+Fixed deposits are preferred by investors who want to invest a lump sum amount for a fixed time and seek guaranteed returns.
+Banks, post offices, and Non-Banking Financial Companies (NBFCs) offer these deposit schemes.

-However, while fixed deposits can give you guaranteed returns, there is a tax applicable on FD interest that you should know about.
-This tax on FD interest varies from person to person as it is dependent on your IT slab.
-Moreover, there is also a 10% TDS deduction from your interest income if it exceeds Rs.40,000 for the entire financial year.
+However, while fixed deposits can give you guaranteed returns, a tax applies to the interest received from FD investment.
+This tax on FD interest varies for every individual depending on their Income Tax slab.
+Additionally, a 10% TDS is also applicable on interest earned if it exceeds Rs.40,000 in one financial year.

-Don’t be scared, FDs also offer an excellent opportunity for tax deduction under Section 80C of the Income Tax Act, 1961.
-The taxation and tax-exemptions on Fixed Deposits have many nuances that regular investors stay unaware of.
+However, FDs also offer an excellent opportunity for tax deduction under Section 80C of the Income Tax Act 1961.
+The taxation and tax exemptions on fixed deposits have many nuances that regular investors must be aware of.

-So, you need to build an understanding of tax on FD Interest to help you plan your taxes effectively.
+So, you need to understand taxes on FD interest to help you plan your taxes efficiently.
 Let’s understand how the tax on FD is calculated and charged on your taxable income.

-A fixed deposit scheme is a type of debt instrument that promises a guaranteed rate of return on your investment.
-Under the scheme, you have to invest a lump sum amount of money while opening the deposit account.
+A fixed deposit scheme is a type of investment instrument that promises a guaranteed rate of return on your investment.
+Under the scheme, you must invest a lump sum while opening the deposit account.

-You have the flexibility to choose the term for which you will stay invested, ranging from a week to a decade.
-The financial institution, then, offers a fixed rate of return on your deposit over the chosen term.
-Each financial institution’s rate of return differs, with NBFCs generally offering higher returns than banks.
+You can choose the term you want to stay invested in, ranging from a few days to a decade.
+The financial institution, then, offers a fixed rate of return, commonly known as interest, on your deposit over the chosen term.
+Each financial institution’s rate of return differs, with NBFCs and small finance banks generally offering higher returns than banks.

-After the tenure comes to an end and the deposit matures, you get a lump sum amount that includes the amount you deposited and the interest earned thereon.
+After the tenure ends and the deposit matures, you get a lump sum amount that includes the amount you deposited and the interest earned thereon.

 While Fixed deposits do not allow premature withdrawals, you can opt for such withdrawals by paying a penalty fee to the financial institution.
 This penalty reduces the interest that you have earned.